 To maximise returns, we seek to buy good businesses at attractive prices.
 This means that we need to focus where others are not.
 Hence, we concentrate on investing in under-researched and undervalued equities of small and medium-sized UK companies that often fall under the radar of some larger funds.

-Our fund, The MI Discretionary Unit Fund, was launched in 1963 (making it one of the oldest funds in the UK).
+Our fund, MI Sterling Select Companies Fund, was launched in 1963 (making it one of the oldest funds in the UK).
 Over the last 56 years, the Fund has delivered strong returns, using the same investment philosophy.
 What is surprising to us is that so few in our industry are willing to follow a time-tested recipe.
 This is not because they are not intelligent, but because patience is a virtue not everyone is gifted with.

 We are not claiming to have reinvented the wheel and freely admit: our approach is not new.
 Outstanding investors such as Warren Buffett, Peter Lynch and Charlie Munger, among many others, have proven these principles work.